How ‘per-page’ pricing masks the true cost of your VDR

 Client success stories: Avoiding hidden costs with Ideals

-Our clients appreciate the transparency and predictability they get from our usage-based pricing model Ideals offers.
+Our clients appreciate the transparency and predictability they get from our usage-based pricing model.
 Here’s what they say:

 To sum up

-A per-page VDR pricing model might be something you’re used to, but it comes with hidden costs that can significantly increase the overall cost of your contract.
-Legacy providers offering a per-page pricing approach charge extra for contract extensions, different media files, and total uploads.
+A ‘per-page’ VDR pricing model might be something you’re used to, but it comes with hidden costs that can significantly increase the overall cost of your contract.
+You’re likely going to be hit with additional costs for contract extensions, different media files, and total uploads.

-With our usage-based pricing model, you have total clarity on how much your data room will cost, empowering you to focus on your deals without worrying about unexpected charges.
+With our usage-based pricing model, you have total clarity on how much your data room will cost, so you can budget confidently, stay in control, and close your deals without surprises.

 Post link has been copied